lucasrowe/spoiled/README.md

 * [x] Image blocking
 * [ ] Prettier blocked content
 * [ ] Tooltip on Search Terms section

+## Source Code

+### Dependency - Less

+Less is used to simplify the CSS creation and has the added value of minifying the stylesheet.
+The less stylesheet is not stored with the plugin, instead,

+    assets/style.less

+    compiles to spoiled-chrome-extension/style.css

+To make changes to the style, make sure to edit the .less file.

 ## Roadmap